colomr-dev/mainframes/README.md

-# 🧮 Mainframe Modernization Journey: From Legacy to Google Cloud
+# 🧮 Mainframe Modernization to Google Cloud

 > **"The Network is the Computer"** - *Sun Microsystems* > **"Reliability, Availability, Serviceability"** - *IBM Mainframe Core*